 An essential oil is an aromatic, volatile substance found within a plant.
 It is extracted from a particular part of the plant, like the flower, leaf, resin, bark, root, branch, seed or fruit.
 Within these oils, hundreds of organic constituents promote beneficial responses when applied or inhaled.
 New to using essential oils?
-Check out Aura Cacia’s most popular essential oils.
+Check out Aura Cacia’s essential oils.

 Where do essential oils come from?

 Essential oils are sourced from all over the world.
 At Aura Cacia, we source botanicals from the geographic regions where the plants are cultivated and work to establish long-established, trusting relationships with the growers.

 There are three primary ways to extract essential oils from their plant sources: steam distillation, solvent extraction and expression or cold press.

 1. Steam Distillation